martinloesethjensen/rmrk-emote-batch/README.md

 Specify rpc endpoint, egg id and seed phrase in the command.

 I would first test on Westend before trying it out on kusama.
+But try in small batches of emotes as you might not have enough westies.

 [Westend faucet info here.](https://wiki.polkadot.network/docs/en/maintain-networks#westend-faucet)